trvlprogrammer/django_feature/README.md

     - run command `python manage.py migrate`
 - Run application `python manage.py runserver`
 - Open your browser and visit this url localhost:8000

+How to run test:
+- cd to root folder and type `pytest`